softservedata/devopsweb/ZabbixPractical2/step4/text.md

 ![Picture 412](./mediaEmail.png)

-* And then go to the Permissions tab.
+* And then go to the "Permissions" tab.
 Click "Select" Button

 ![Picture 413](./userPermissions.png)